 Formal budgetary integration is employed as a management control device.
-Budgets are adopted on a basis consistent with generally accepted accounting principles.
+Budgets are adopted on a basis consistent with GAAP.
 An annual budget is adopted for the General Fund, Wireless Fund and Capital Fund.
 These annual budgets lapse at fiscal year end.
 Expenditures may not legally exceed budgeted appropriations at the line item level.

-During the year, there were no budget amendments.
+During the year, there was one budget amendment.